Tempo Presente: History and profile

-The editors were Ignazio Silone and Nicola Chiaromonte.
+Its editors were Ignazio Silone and Nicola Chiaromonte.
 The magazine featured articles published in other Congress magazines, including Cuadernos, Encounter, Der Monat and Preuves.
 They all covered significant cultural and political events which were used to show the superiority of Western-style democracy over other alternatives of government.
 However, each of these magazines had their own specific political stance mostly depending on the editors, and Tempo Presente adopted a left-wing approach.
+Another distinctive feature of the magazine in contrast to other Congress magazines was its attempt to modify the transnational dimension of the cultural Cold War to local conditions of Italy.

 The major contributors of the monthly were leftist writers who did not support Communism: Italo Calvino, Vasco Pratolini, Libero de Libero, Albert Camus, Alberto Moravia, Leonardo Sciascia, Enzo Forcella, Nelo Risi, Elsa Morante, Altiero Spinelli, Giulio Guderzo, Giuliano Piccoli and Luciano Codignola.
 Some well-known international writers also contributed to Tempo Presente, including Dwight Macdonald, Hannah Arendt, Melvin J. Lasky, Richard Löwenthal, Mary McCarty, Daniel Bell, Lewis A. Coser, Joseph Buttinger, Michael Harrington, Irving Howe and Theodore Draper.
+In 1961 Tempo Presente featured a short story of the Yugoslav dissident writer Milovan Djilas entitled The War which led to its ban in Yugoslavia.

-The magazine folded in 1967 due to the low levels of circulation.
+Tempo Presente could not develop close relations with other Italian publications which led to its isolation in the Italian political and cultural arena.
+The magazine experienced frequent conflicts with the leading periodicals of the period such as Il Ponte, Il Mulino and Il Mondo.
+Tempo Presente folded in 1967 due to the low levels of circulation.